skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

   Set the start address to JP to.
 This option is equivalent to ``--reg pc=START``. `START` must be a decimal number, or a hexadecimal number prefixed by '0x'.

---sim-load
-  Simulate a 48K ZX Spectrum running LOAD "".
-See the section on ``SIMULATED LOAD`` below.

 --state name=value
   Set a hardware state attribute.
 Do ``--state help`` for more information, or